QuantumMaterialsModelling/bands4vasp/README.md

 > b4vasp \[OPTIONS\] ... \[file\]

-If no option is specified, the execution will result in the calculation of energy bandstructures and spectral functions, using default parameters (see the Manual for a complete description).
+If no option is specified, the execution will result in the calculation of energy band structures and spectral functions, using default parameters (see the Manual for a complete description).

 The bands4vasp package can be used in three different modes: